joelhealy/lc101/Chapter 09 - Strings/Notes.md

 A string that contains no characters, often referred to as the **empty string**, is still considered to be a string.
 It is simply a sequence of zero characters and is represented by '' or "" (two single or two double quotes with nothing in between).

-Types -- like strings and lists -- that are comprised of smaller ieces are called *collection data types*.
+Types -- like strings and lists -- that are comprised of smaller pieces are called *collection data types*.
 Depending on what we are doing, we may want to treat a collection data type as a single entity (the whole), or we may want to access its parts.
 This duality is useful.

 ## 2. Operations on Strings

 In general, you cannot perform mathematical operations on strings, even if the strings look like numbers.

-Interesting, the `+` operator does work with strings, but for strings, the `+` operator represents **concatenation**, not addition.
+Interestingly, the `+` operator does work with strings, but for strings, the `+` operator represents **concatenation**, not addition.
 Concatenation means joining the two operands by linking them end-to-end.

 The `*` operator also works on strings.
 It performs repetition.
 For example, `'Fun'*3` is `'FunFunFun'`.
 One of the operands has to be a string and the other has to be an integer.